MicrosoftDocs/msteams-docs/msteams-platform/resources/bot-v3/bot-conversations/bots-conv-proactive.md

 ## Creating a channel conversation

 Your team-added bot can post into a channel to create a new reply chain.
-If you're using the Node.js Teams SDK, use `startReplyChain()` which gives you a fully-populated address with the correct activity id and conversation id.
-If you are using C#, see the example below.
+If you're using the Node.js Teams SDK, use `startReplyChain()`,which gives you a fully populated address with the correct activity id and conversation id.
+If you're using C#, see the example below.

 Alternatively, you can use the REST API and issue a POST request to [`conversation`](/azure/bot-service/rest-api/bot-framework-rest-connector-send-and-receive-messages?#start-a-conversation) resource.